pysat/pysat/README.md

 #What is it
-pysat is a Python package providing a simple, flexible, and powerful interface for loading, cleaning, managing, processing, and analyzing scientific measurements.
+pysat is a Python package providing a simple, flexible, and powerful interface for downloading, loading, cleaning, managing, processing, and analyzing scientific measurements.
 Though pysat was initially designed for in-situ satellite based measurements it aims to support all instruments in space science.